Danesh1520/NodeJS-ExpressJS-Projects/README.md

 4. **Usage**

    Open your web browser and go to `http://localhost:3000` to access the money tracker application.
 Add your income and expenses to keep track of your financial status.

-## Contributing

-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgements

-- Express.js for providing a robust framework.
-- MongoDB for database management.
-- Passport.js for authentication.